Nezerwa/Portfolio-Project/README.md

 # Personal Portfolio

-> Portfolio: In this project I created a person portfolio which is adaptable on mobile/smartphone.
+> Portfolio: In this project I created a person portfolio which is adaptable on Desktop and also mobile/smartphone.

+> Please view my portfolio page in your browser by following this link "https://nezerwa.github.io/Portfolio-Project/"
 ## Built With

 - HTML